 Vaccination now available

-The national Advisory Committee on Immunization Practices recommends routine HPV vaccination for girls ages 11 and 12, as well as girls and women ages 13 to 26 if they haven't already received the vaccine.
-The Gardasil vaccine has also been approved for use in boys and men ages 9 to 26.
+The national Advisory Committee on Immunization Practices recommends routine HPV vaccination for girls and boys ages 11 and 12.
+If not fully vaccinated at that age, it’s recommended that girls and women through age 26 and boys and men through age 21 receive the vaccine.
+However, men may receive the HPV vaccine through age 26 if desired.
 These vaccines are most effective if given to children before they become sexually active.

 Terms and conditions of use